 Any inability to use your device caused by cross-region rather than device fault (such as the inability to access the internet because it does not support the network frequency adopted in that region).

 Beyond the scope of the legal service policy in the place where the service is provided.

+The Find X2 series sold in Japan.